kdten/GentlemensBarbershop/README.md

 ## Optimizations

 An initial static image of a map was replaced by a Google Maps API providing additonal functionality, user interactivity, and a smart touch.
+Creating the gifs, optimzing formats, and screen recording was all an interesting adventure to conqeur in order to have good representation of the site.

 ## Lessons Learned: